How will I spend my time?

 Student Staff Liaison Committee

 The Student Staff Liaison Committee is made up of student representatives from all undergraduate courses and members of staff.
-The committee provides a space for students to discuss anything related to teaching, learning and student support and get involved with the running of the School.
+The committee provides a space for students to discuss anything related to teaching, learning and student support, and to get involved with the running of the School.

 Quantitative Biology Centre (QuBiC)